by Collyn Rivers – Updated 2020

 Some trailers have alloy chassis – but of ‘C’ section, or I beams 6-10 mm thick.
 Their resultant weight and poor torsional rigidity, however, defeats the point of using alloy.
 But promotionally it’s good.

-This end view of a partly-completed ultra-light caravans chassis shows triangular bracing.
+This end view of a partly-completed ultra-light travel trailers chassis shows triangular bracing.
 Pic: Glenn Portch.

-For anyone doubting the strength and durability of Glenn’s ultra-light caravans approach, consider this.
+For anyone doubting the strength and durability of Glenn’s ultra-light travel trailers approach, consider this.
 The first (of eight) built had (in 2018) already exceeded 300,000 km.
-That’s 23 times more than the average caravan‘s 13,000 or so km a year.
+That’s 23 times more than the average travel trailer‘s 13,000 or so km a year.

 Glenn’s overall ultra-light monocoque concept handles forces via the external skin.
 Internal fittings too structurally brace.
 Floor, shower and divisional walls, are all MonoPan.
 This is an ultra-strong fibre-reinforced thermoplastic skin bonded to a similar core.
 The outer skins provide structural strength and resist impact.
 An ultra-light core separates the skins, enabling major resistance to bending.